ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 </div>
 </article>

-Add `<!-- more -->` tag in your post.
+Put a `<!-- more -->` tag in your post.
-Post content before this tag will be marked as an excerpt and content after this tag will not show on the index page.
+Post content before this tag will be marked as an excerpt.
+Content after this tag will not show up on index pages.

-You may also add custom excerpt by specifying it in the post's front-matter.
+You can also specify a custom excerpt in the post's front-matter.

 {% codeblock some-post.md lang:yaml %}
 title: Some Post